 Your problem is the second argument to

-.
+replace-match.
 From the documentation:If second arg fixedcase is non-nil, do not alter case of replacement text.
 Otherwise maybe capitalize the whole text, or maybe just word initials, based on the replaced text.
 If the replaced text has only capital letters and has at least one multiletter word, convert newtext to all caps.
 Otherwise if all words are capitalized in the replaced text, capitalize each word in newtext.

 You're passing

-instead and this bit of the code will work.I have two general comments about your code.
+nilfor thefixedcaseargument, which causesreplace-matchto capitalize the replacement when the text being replaced is capitalized.
+Passtinstead and this bit of the code will work.I have two general comments about your code.

 All of your uses of

-.You search forwards and then backwards to try to find the bounds of the symbol underneath point.
+prognare unnecessary.
+The body ofsave-excursionis an implicitprognand so are the bodies ofletandlet*.You search forwards and then backwards to try to find the bounds of the symbol underneath point.
 Emacs already has a

-library to find things at or near the point.
-In your case you can just call(bounds-of-thing-at-point 'symbol)
+thingatptlibrary to find things at or near the point.
+In your case you can just call(bounds-of-thing-at-point 'symbol)which returns a cons cell(START .
+END)giving the start and end positions of the symbol that was found.

 0 comments: